shavz/shiveenp.com/content/uses/index.md

 ### Development Tools

-- [iTerm2](https://iterm2.com): I use this as my main terminal with zsh and oh my zsh installed.
+- [iTerm2](https://iterm2.com): I use this as my main terminal with [oh my zsh](https://github.com/ohmyzsh/ohmyzsh) installed.
 - [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/): My IDE of choice.
 I do all my backend heavy and enterprise work in this.
-I use this ultimate version as the framework support alone (excluding all the other ultimate perks) makes it more than worth the money
+I use this ultimate version for the framework support alone (excluding all the other ultimate perks) makes it more than worth the money.
-- [Visual Studio Code](https://code.visualstudio.com): For my web dev and as a general text editor
+- [Sublime Text](https://www.sublimetext.com/): As a general text editor
 - [Docker](https://www.docker.com): For pakaging all my apps before deployment
 - [Postico](https://eggerapps.at/postico/): As my database browser of choice
 - [Github](https://github.com): My code repository of choice